autowarefoundation/autoware-documentation/docs/tutorials/index.md

 ### Rosbag replay simulation

-Rosbag replay simulation is a simulation type that uses Rosbag data and tests mainly perception modules, such as localization.
+Rosbag replay simulation is a simulation type that uses Rosbag data and tests mainly perception modules, such as localization and object recognition.
 Sometimes it is used for endurance tests by repeatedly playing back the data.

 #### Localization